jaejinchoi/FFP/README.md

 ## Requirements

-Mainly developed and tested in linux environment (Ubuntu 20.04+), and so the code blocks provided below.
+Mainly developed and tested in linux environment (Ubuntu 20.04+), and so the command blocks provided below.
 Please contact JaeJin Choi (<jaejinchoi@berkeley.edu>) if you have questions or comments regarding the program codes, bug, or usage.

 * GCC (g++) version 4.7.1+
-Any recent g++ versions that supports c++11
+Any recent g++ versions that support c++11

 * Google sparse hash library
 <https://github.com/sparsehash/sparsehash>